-MTSU alumnus (Class of ’69 and ’77) and outgoing Planning Commission Chairman Bob Lamb received a key to the City of Murfreesboro March 6 from Mayor Shane McFarland in recognition of his many years of service to the city.
+MTSU alumnus and outgoing Planning Commission Chairman Bob Lamb received a key to the city of Murfreesboro March 6 from Mayor Shane McFarland in recognition of his many years of service to the city.

-Lamb has been a driving force in how the city of Murfreesboro has grown, both as a commissioner since 1991 and as Chairman since August 2000.
-The real estate veteran recently announced he is stepping down from leadership of the Commission.
+Lamb (Class of ’69 and ’77) has been a driving force in the city of Murfreesboro’s growth, both as a commissioner since 1991 and as chairman since August 2000.
+The real estate veteran recently announced he is stepping down from leadership of the commission.

-“Bob’s dedicated leadership in planning and development are written all over town, from the Gateway and the Avenue to the resurgence of Historic Downtown Murfreesboro.
-We owe him our deep gratitude and appreciation for the many years of service, time and energy serving as chairman of the Planning Commission”
+“Bob’s dedicated leadership in planning and development are written all over town, from the Gateway and the Avenue to the resurgence of historic downtown Murfreesboro.
+We owe him our deep gratitude and appreciation for the many years of service, time and energy serving as chairman of the Planning Commission.”

-Other significant achievements that occurred under Lamb’s leadership on the Planning Commission include the adoption of: City-wide Design Guidelines, the Murfreesboro 2035 Comprehensive Plan, the 2040 Major Transportation Plan, and the Historic Bottoms and North Highland Avenue small-area studies.
-Lamb has had a role in the review of almost every major project that has been constructed in Murfreesboro over the last three decades.
+Other significant achievements that occurred under Lamb’s leadership on the Planning Commission include the adoption of: City-wide Design Guidelines, the Murfreesboro 2035 Comprehensive Plan, the 2040 Major Transportation Plan and the Historic Bottoms and North Highland Avenue small-area studies.
+Lamb has had a role in the review of almost every major project constructed in Murfreesboro over the last three decades.

 Read the full city of Murfreesboro release here.